Autism and Screen Time: A Complete Guide to Healthy Technology Use

 Can screen time be beneficial for autistic children?

-Yes, when used thoughtfully.
-Educational apps support learning, video modeling teaches social skills, tablets can facilitate communication for non-speaking children, and special interest content can be motivating and educational.
+Tablets can also facilitate communication for non-speaking children.
+Special interest content can be deeply motivating and educational.

 How do I reduce screen time for my autistic child?